TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Check-if-hardlinks-are-working.md

 ## Mac or Linux Method 3: Using Inode copies

-- In your terminal `cd` to your download location and run `ls -i file.mkv` or type `ls -i /path/to/your/download/location/file.mkv`
+- In your terminal, `cd` to your download location and run `ls -i file.mkv` or type `ls -i /path/to/your/download/location/file.mkv`

 This will reveal the inode of your file on the left side of the file.